 Results:

 The algae calcium supplement + vitamin D increased DNA synthesis in osteoblast more than calcium carbonate + vitamin D. This means these bone growth cells appeared more active.
-Also, AlgaeCal appeared to protect osteoblasts from free radicals better calcium carbonate or calcium citrate.
+Also, AlgaeCal appeared to protect osteoblasts from free radicals better than calcium carbonate or calcium citrate.

 Study problems